 - Leg cross section

-- Cross section of the male and female pelvis
+- Male and female pelvis cross section

 - Related videos

 Brain cross sectionBefore diving into the deep end, it’s important to understand the general orientation of axial anatomy.
 Every single cross section is viewed from the feet of the patient in a supine position (lying horizontally on his/her back).
 This means that structures on the right side of the patient’s body will be on the left side of the cross-sectional image, and vice-versa.
 Looking at transverse anatomical sections is similar to looking in the mirror, so keep this trick in mind when examining any axial image.

 We will start with a cross section of the head, where the different structures of the brain are visible.
 The brain is part of the central nervous system responsible for various functions, ranging from simple homeostasis to higher cognitive functions like critical thinking, memory etc.

 In order to appreciate the overall transverse anatomy of this organ, we’ll examine an axial view through the thalamus.
 The thalamus is a subcortical, gray matter structure that acts as a relay center between the cerebrum and brainstem.